darpa-sail-on/sail-on-client/README.md

 ## Running Client and Server with Different Algorithms

-Note: If you are using the server setup by PAR, update the `url` to `http://3.32.8.161:5000` in sail_on_client/protocol/configuration.json and skip step 1 of running the running the server.
+Note: If you are using the server setup by PAR, update the `url` to `http://3.32.8.161:5000` in sail_on_client/protocol/configuration.json and skip step 1 of running the server.

 ### Running Image Classification Experiments